samcottle/freecodecamp/notes/functionalprogramming.md

 - Simple and isolated
 - Without any side effects happening outside the scope of the function (i.e. functions should be _pure functions_ - Google it)
-- Don't alter a variable or object - instead create new variables and objects and return these from a function.
+- Don't alter a variable or object - instead create new variables and objects and return these from a function (for example, use `.slice` instead of `.splice`).
 - Declare dependencies explicitly (if a function depends on a variable or object being present, then pass that variable or object directly into the function as an argument.)

 In other words: